 Coordinate and apply all 3 of these skill sets to every blog post to greatly improve a searcher's ability to find your published posts:

 - Optimization Tactics

 However, search results are not limited only to the world's foremost experts for each topic.
-There is lots of useful additional information you can provide on topics by employing a unique angle or viewpoint, by updating information, or by organizing and editing in a different style.
-A typical challenge with subject experts directly producing blog content is that they may write with overly technical language, or they may write "over the heads" of non-experts.
+There is lots of useful additional information you can provide on tired topics by employing a unique angle or viewpoint.
+You may also do this by updating information, or by organizing and editing in a different style.
+There are certain challenges associated with subject experts producing their own blog content.
+They may write with overly technical language, or they may write "over the heads" of non-experts.
 A potential solution to this is to greatly narrow the topics for the writer.
-It is not unusual to take one blog post from an expert and break it into two or even three more targeted blogs that the typical reader can understand.
+It is not unusual to take one blog post from an expert and break it into two, or even three, targeted blogs that the typical reader can understand.

-It is better to write to people than to search engines, it helps to know that short, clear sentences are usually more favorable in blog posts.
-This style is more easily understood by people and search engines: a win-win for your blog writing efforts.
-One of the most common editing actions is to divide one longer sentence into two shorter sentences.
-Blogs that are not clearly understood see lower time spent on the page, fewer shares, lower search engine rankings, and generally lower traffic.
+It is better to write to people than to search engines.
+It helps to know that short, clear sentences are usually more favorable in blog posts.
+This style is more easily understood by people and search engines.
+It's a win-win for your blog writing efforts.
+One of the most common blog editing actions is to divide one long sentence into two shorter sentences.
+Blogs that are not clearly understood see lower time spent on the page.
+They also enjoy fewer shares, lower search engine rankings, and generally lower traffic.
 Good editing matters!